 Angst?
 What Angst?: Unlike in the book, where only the protagonist managed to keep a cool head upon first realizing that hes been turned into a mouse (Bruno had a minor freak out), both Luke and Bruno seem to take being turned into mice in stride, Luke because hes now more determined than ever to stop the witches, and Bruno because hes more concerned about how his parents will react, particularly his mother, whos terrified of mice.

 Anti-Climax Boss: Despite being described as a nigh undetectable race capable of horrible deeds, yet never getting caught, it was very easily to turn all of the Witches in England into mice without the possibility of them using magic to reverse the transformation.

 Somewhat justified, in that the witches of the piece mainly employ potions to destroy children.
-The only act of magic we see in the book or movie is the Grand High Witch "frying" one of her subordinates.
+The only act of magic we actually see in the book or movie is the Grand High Witch "frying" one of her subordinates.
 With no sign of defensive magic, turning their own potion on them makes a degree of sense.